Changissnz/selfinterest/README.md

 of meritocratic procedures, especially those on performance, have the greatest potential to effect difference by change.
 Self-interest cannot possibly accept defeat after defeat, due to human beings' motivation of dominance if not stability and equality.
+Meritocracies that fail to account for their exclusions, therefore, will encounter opposition to their decisive status.
 Meritocratic processes are, in fact, unfair on the premise that not all human beings are born equally capable in action and identical in identity; to compensate for these differences, many societies implement the workaround of deeming every human being equal solely on the criteria that they exist.
 There are also group identities, such as class, familial bloodlines, and occupation to further distinguish individual human beings.
 Some noteworthy instances demonstrate how self-interest does not always align with merit of performance.
 The 1492 expulsion of Jews from Spain, due to reasons that include their financial success that outsized that of the predominantly Catholic populace there, resulted in many Jews having to leave Spain or to convert to Catholicism, in which some still practiced Judaism as crypto-Jews.
 The 1972 expulsion of Indians from Uganda was also due to a perception of the minority demographic becoming too commercially influential.
-The young mathematician Evariste Galois, of potential unmet to expand on his already pioneering mathematics, lost his life in a physical duel (1832), a fate that demonstrates that merit in one human activity is not a default cause for merit in a distinct activity.
+The young mathematician Evariste Galois, of potential unmet to expand on his already pioneering mathematics, lost his life in a physical duel (1832), a fate that demonstrates how merit in one human activity is not a default cause for merit in a distinct activity.
 The downside of merit is that human beings must somehow design judgment of it, in ways that coincide with satisfaction of self-interest.
 The case of Oda Nobunaga is what occurs when the merit of political status can no longer be found by civil consensus.
-Oda Nobunaga launched a campaign, in the 1560's, to unify all of Japan, this being possible only by violent confrontation with lords from other regions of the islands, each believing that they rightfully have the merit to continue rule without having to be subservient to Nobunaga.
+Oda Nobunaga launched a campaign, in the 1560's, to unify all of Japan, this being possible only by violent confrontation with lords from other regions of the islands, each believing that they rightfully had the merit to continue rule without having to be subservient to Nobunaga.

 ## More on philosophies of self-interest #56